Sun Wen (footballer): Matches and goals scored at World Cup and Olympic tournaments

 USA 2003; she played and started every match for China.

 Sun Wen, with her China teams, won a silver medal at Atlanta 1996 Olympics, and finished second at USA 1999 world cup.

 Honors and awards

 A strong striker with great skills and passing abilities, Sun won both the Golden Boot (which she shared with Sissi, of Brazil) and the Golden Ball for the 1999 Women's World Cup, and became the first woman to be nominated for the Asian Football Confederation player of the year award.

 In 2002, she received the FIFA Internet Award in the FIFA Female Player of the Century voting.
 While the overall award was won by American Michelle Akers, Sun received the most internet votes on the FIFA-website.

 International goals

+Personal life and Football administration career

+After her retirement, Sun Wen worked in the Chinese media, advertising and education.

+In August 2019, she was elected as the vice-president of the Chinese Football Association with a mission of the development of the women's football in China.
+She also worked as member of FIFA Technical Study Group in the 2019 FIFA Women's World Cup hosted in France and member of the Bid Evaluation Task Force for the 2027 FIFA Women's World Cup.